raficelkouche/v-market/README.md

+*Please note that this project was part of a coding bootcamp.
+This is by no means production-leve code.
+It was something that was worked on long back to apply some of the languages/frameworks that were studied during my days at Lighthouse Labs*

 # V-Market

 A virtual marketplace that redefines online shopping.
 Buyers and sellers get together on a 2D map and interact, just like they would in real-life.
 Some prefer to call it "Pokemon meets Amazon".
 The application allows users to fulfill all their shopping needs while experiencing the look and the feel of a classical RPG game.
 Sellers on the other side have their own view that allows them to manage inventories and video chat with potential clients.